 8. Blanketflower (Gaillardia aristata)

-Cost: Blanketflower seed packets start at $3.95 at Eden Brothers
+- Cost: Blanketflower seed packets start around $5.

 9. Black-Eyed Susan (Rudbeckia hirta)

 Sunny black-eyed Susans, like their blanketflower cousins, are both sweet on the eyes and pollinator magnets.
-Native to most of the country, their bright yellow blooms draw nectar-loving bees and insects, while their seeds attract granivorous birds like sparrows and finches.
+Their bright yellow blooms draw nectar-loving bees and insects, while their seeds attract granivorous birds like sparrows and finches.

 - USDA Hardiness Zones: 3-10